rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

   - Question: "Is indicator blinking 5 times with 1 sec ?
 (Y/N)"
   - Press **Y** if specified LED indicator blink with the duration specified. (this will mark the step as PASS).
-  - Press **N** if specified LED indicator did not blink wiht duration specified. (this will mark the step as FAIL).
+  - Press **N** if specified LED indicator did not blink with duration specified. (this will mark the step as FAIL).

 - LED status confirmation (LED indicator Disabled):